Om-Mishra7/python-labs/README.md

    - Run the Flask app:

      ```bash
-     flask run
+     python3 app.py
      ```

-   - Access the API request route at the provided URL in the output (e.g., http://127.0.0.1:5000/api_request).
+   - Access the API request route at the provided URL in the output (e.g., http://127.0.0.1:1337/api_request).
 You should see a message indicating the success or failure of the API request along with the response.

 3. **Additional Notes:**

    - Ensure that the external API (`https://ather.api.projectrexa.dedyn.io`) is accessible and responds to GET requests.
    - Use the `requests` library to make HTTP requests to external APIs.

+   - **Note:** The condition `if __name__ == "__main__":` is used to check whether the Python script is being run directly or imported as a module.
+If the script is the main program, the app will be run; if it is imported as a module, the app will not run.
+This allows the script to be reusable as a module in other applications.